anztrax/aws-developer-training/notes/Day 2 (Connecting Applications and data with event driven processing).md

             - type :
                 - long polling :
                     - di loop semua distributed queue system nya. lebih tinggi kemungkinan dapat message
+                    - get all updated data
                 - short polling :
-                    - just 1 - x queue system.
+                    - just 1 - x queue system , doesn't scan all the server
+                    - may chance get not updated data
         - lifecycle :
              - 4 days is retention period (the longest)
              - 14 days is the max if then go to DLQ (Death Letter Queue)